Users of Features have identified several scenarios in which a feature might not revert (i.e. the Manage Features page or

 Disable and re-enable (the Silver Bullet Solution)

-Read on to learn more specific scenarios and solutions, but 9 times out of 10, disabling and reenabling the exported Feature module will do it for you.
+Read on to learn more specific scenarios and solutions, but often, disabling and reenabling the exported Feature module will do it for you.
 Quickest path to victory therefore is the drush one-liner:

 drush dre your_module -y